enormandeau/stacks_workflow/99-documentation/_build/html/_sources/02-Step_2.txt

  # Remove the folder and gz file
  cd ..
- sudo rm -R stacks-1.19 stacks-1.19.tar.gz
+ sudo rm -R stacks-1.20 stacks-1.20.tar.gz

 Test the installation
 ---------------------

 .. code-block:: bash

- populations
+ cstacks

-This will output the help of the populations program.
-You will also be able to confirm STACKS' version number.
+This will output the help of the cstacks program.
+You will also be able to confirm the version number of your STACKS installation.